 The Arizona Legislature has yet to discuss online gambling.
 No bill has even been introduced to a committee as of yet.
 The lack of a commercial gaming industry may be the reason for this.
-Online gambling is not allowed on reservations either.
+Online gambling in Arizona is not allowed on reservations either.

 Alternatives for AZ Residents

 While Arizona residents are waiting for regulated online poker their favorite game is still available.
 Bovada is our favorite online poker room for Arizona players.
 It is the largest US-friendly online poker room.
 It is also three times larger than second place.
 Cashouts are processed in as little as one day, even to U.S. customers.

 At Bovada, players can enjoy hundreds of Texas Hold’em, Omaha, Omaha High/Low, Seven Card Stud and Seven Card Stud High/Low games.
 The software at Bovada is top quality, though it does have some annoyances.
 Some of these annoying features are purposely included.
 Bovada removed screen names from the tables.
 It also removed full tables and waitlists from the lobby.

 Players that pass on Bovada typically choose to play at Carbon Poker, which is a member of the Merge Gaming Network.
 Carbon Poker offers the best software available to U.S. players.
 It also offers a respectable table selection, especially to players looking to play a game besides Texas Hold’em.
 They also have anonymous registration for serious Sit n Go players.

 Arizona is well known for its live poker.
 There are 15 poker rooms located within the State.
 All of the poker rooms are located in the central or southern portion of Arizona and are on tribal land.
 Casinos may also offer slot machines, video poker and table games that require skill.
 While many poker rooms are located in rural areas, the serious poker rooms are located around Phoenix and Tucson.